-Income before income taxes decreased 26.0% in the first quarter of 2007 to \$2.7 million from \$3.7 million.
-In previous quarters, both the domestic and a portion of various Asia Pacific financial reinsurance treaties were reflected in this segment.
-Beginning with the first quarter of 2007, the Asia Pacific-based treaties are included with the Company's Asia Pacific segment with reimbursement to the U.S. segment for costs incurred by U.S. personnel.
-Total U.S. financial reinsurance business remained consistent quarter over quarter.
+Income before income taxes increased \$0.6 million in the third quarter and decreased \$1.3 million for the first nine months of 2007 compared to the same periods in 2006.
+In 2006, both the domestic and a portion of various Asia Pacific financial reinsurance treaties were reflected in this segment.
+Beginning in 2007, the Asia Pacific-based treaties are included with the Company's Asia Pacific segment with reimbursement to the U.S. segment for costs incurred by U.S. personnel.
+The current quarter earnings benefited by \$1.0 million due to a recapture associated with one large treaty.

-At March 31, 2007 the amount of reinsurance provided, as measured by pre-tax statutory surplus, was \$1.1 billion compared to \$1.8 billion reported at March 31, 2006.
-This decrease is a result of the aforementioned change in reporting for Asia Pacific-based treaties.
-The pre-tax statutory surplus includes all business assumed or brokered by the Company in the U.S. Fees earned from this business can vary significantly depending on the size of the transactions and the timing of their completion and therefore can fluctuate from period to period.
+At September 30, 2007 and 2006, the amount of reinsurance provided, as measured by pre-tax statutory surplus, was \$0.5 billion and \$1.8 billion respectively.
+This decrease is a result of the aforementioned change in reporting for Asia Pacific-based treaties and the recapture of one large treaty.
+The pre-tax statutory surplus amounts indicated include all business assumed or brokered by the Company in the U.S. Fees earned from this business can vary significantly depending on the size of the transactions and the timing of their completion and therefore can fluctuate from period to period.